 Best be careful, he thought, turning on the handheld computer.
 It lit up with restrained calm, and Sam put in the codes he had received.
-He found the display already full of applications, and not all of them manufacture standard.
+The display was already full of applications, and not all of them manufacture standard.

-He would have time to look it over later, though, for now, the biscuits were more useful.
+Looking over it would be a task for later, though.
+For now, the biscuits were more useful.
 He picked one up from the row and put it in his mouth.
 Immediately, the familiar sense of lifeforce filled him and rejuvenated him.